Current Art History Graduate Students

 • Email: flavia.barbarini@temple.edu

-• Flavia Barbarini (she/her) is a Ph.D. candidate specializing in the art of early modern Italy, with a specific focus on drawings and prints.
-Her research interests include collecting and display, museology, art markets, and fresco decorations.
-Her doctoral dissertation examines the circulation and the market of drawings in sixteenth-century Italy, with an emphasis on the collection of the Florentine senator Niccolò Gaddi.
+• Flavia Barbarini is a Ph.D. candidate specializing in early modern art, drawings, and prints.
+Her research interests include collecting and display, museology, art markets, fresco decorations, and ephemera.
+Her doctoral dissertation examines the circulation and the market of drawings in sixteenth-century Italy, with a focus on the collection of the Florentine senator Niccolò Gaddi.

-Flavia received degrees from the University of Bologna and the University of Padua, where she wrote a dissertation on Giuseppe Porta Salviati’s drawings, and...
+Flavia has received degrees from the University of Bologna and the University of Padua, where she wrote a thesis on Giuseppe Porta Salviati’s drawings.
+She presented her research at international...

 • Read More